 Oh-la-la… My meatless meatballs that actually contain zero meat.
 Where do I begin?!
 First of all, this vegetarian meatballs recipe is here to help you feel #soyinspired this Fall in partnership with the Healthy Aperture Blogger Network and the Soyfoods Council.
 And you should listen to me – all these Holidays upon us mean a lot of animal products and saturated fat at the table.
 My meatballs are made of lean, healthy and zero cholesterol source of protein… with a liiiiiiiitle sprinkle of Parmesan cheese.
 Just a little bit.
 Who…

 Read more »

-This bok choy slaw started out as an idea I got from the latest Cooking Light issue on a flight back home from vacation last week.
-I turned this light side dish into a main meal – salad that is vegan and gluten free.
+This bok choy noodle bowl started out as an idea I got from the latest Cooking Light issue on a flight back home from vacation last week.
+I turned this light side dish into a main meal – salad/bowl that is vegan and gluten free.
 I thought it was simply genius to shred the bok choy into pieces.
 At the end of the day it’s Chinese cabbage, so why not?!
 Baby bok choy or large bok choy work.

 Delicious, organic, vegan breakfast on a budget that is packed with protein and healthy fats.
 “Eggs” that are made with tofu and my kids couldn’t tell.
 I’m in love with my new vegan “scrambled eggs”!!!
 They are fluffy, moist and you would never guess they are made with…tofu.
 And please, listen to me, don’t judge the book by its cover.
 Don’t be like my friend Christi, who called me judgemental.
 Last Saturday, Christi had us over for dinner (the one that makes BBQ ribs and Pavlova dessert)…